zchee/golang-wiki/Modules.md

 ## How to Upgrade and Downgrade Dependencies

-Day-to-day adding, removing, upgrading, and downgrading of dependencies should be done using 'go get', which will automatically update the `go.mod` file.
+Day-to-day upgrading and downgrading of dependencies should be done using 'go get', which will automatically update the `go.mod` file.
+Alternatively, you can edit `go.mod` directly.

 In addition, go commands like 'go build', 'go test', or even 'go list' will automatically add new dependencies as needed to satisfy imports (updating `go.mod` and downloading the new dependencies).

+To view available minor and patch upgrades for all direct and indirect dependencies, run `go list -u -m all`.

-To upgrade to the latest version for all transitive dependencies of the current module:
+To upgrade to the latest version for all direct and indirect dependencies of the current module:
  * run `go get -u` to use the latest *minor or patch* releases
  * run `go get -u=patch` to use the latest *patch* releases

-To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or "module query" to the package argument, such as `go get github.com/gorilla/mux@v1.6.2`, `go get foo@e3702bed2`, or `go get foo@'<v1.6.2'`.
+To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or ["module query"]((https://golang.org/cmd/go/#hdr-Module_queries) to the package argument, such as `go get foo@v1.6.2`, `go get foo@e3702bed2`, or `go get foo@'<v1.6.2'`.

 `go get foo` updates to the latest version with a [semver](https://semver.org/) tag.
 (This is  equivalent to `go get foo@latest` — in other words, `@latest` is the default if no `@` version is specified).